 One of the most effective ways of converting new customers is to offer them something for nothing.

-The sports betting sector is a master of this approach, with comparison sites like oddschecker compiling free bets offers for customers as a way to get them to sign-up to a new betting website.
+The sports betting sector (Also read: VPN for sports betting) is a master of this approach, with comparison sites like oddschecker compiling free bets offers for customers as a way to get them to sign-up to a new betting website.

 This approach works because if the customer signs up and wins the bet, then the provider has effectively paid for a new customer, whereas if the customer signs up and loses the bet, then they’ve got a new customer for free.